orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 A minimal envelope may include commitments to:

-- decision identifier,
+- decision identifier
-- timestamp or timestamp claim,
+- timestamp or timestamp claim
-- policy or model version,
+- policy or model version
-- input commitment,
+- input commitment
-- output commitment,
+- output commitment
-- relevant rule or threshold commitment,
+- relevant rule or threshold commitment
-- operator identity or system identity,
+- operator identity or system identity
-- canonicalization method,
+- canonicalization method
-- hash algorithm,
+- hash algorithm
-- signature method,
+- signature method
-- reconstruction instructions,
+- reconstruction instructions
-- custody assumptions,
+- custody assumptions
+- materiality assumptions
-- and verification metadata.
+- verification metadata

 The exact contents depend on the domain and privacy constraints.

 A-DAP does not require publishing sensitive personal data.

 It requires that the relevant decision state be committed in a way that can later be reconstructed or challenged under defined conditions.

----

 ## Commit Before Explain